AnaSilvaSwitch/devops-23-24-JPE-1231821/CA5/README.md

     }
 }
 ```
+Notice that, for the purpose of showing this file, I replaced the credential id with credential name.

+### Result
 After building the pipeline, we should see the result like this:

 <img src="images/successfull_build_part2_jenkins.png" alt="build part2" style="width: 70%; height: auto;">